OWASP/owasp-summit-2017/Working-Sessions/Owasp-Projects/NodeGoat.md

 ---
 layout       : blocks/working-session
 title        : NodeGoat
 type         : workshop
 track        : Project Summit
 status       : done
 technology   : Node
-description : NodeGoat is a deliberately insecure NodeJS web application maintained by a small collection of OWASP leaders/members, designed to teach web application security and the importance of moving the finding and fixing of defects to within the Development Teams Sprints. organizers  : Kim Carter
+description  : NodeGoat is a deliberately insecure NodeJS web application maintained by a small collection of OWASP leaders/members, designed to teach web application security and the importance of moving the finding and fixing of defects to within the Development Teams Sprints. when-day     : Tue organizers   : Kim Carter participants :
-participants:
 ---

 ### Introduction